Diana-K-Ogega/Diana-K-Ogega/README.md

 # Hi, I'm Diana

-I specialise in addressing financial crime through intelligence and investigations
+I use intelligence and investigations to detect, analyse, and help prevent financial crime.

 ## Focus Areas
 - Transaction Monitoring and Suspicious Activity Analysis